Loading...

 What You Will Learn

-English Language Communication Course (Morning Class)
+English Language Communication (Morning Class)

 • This class will focus on increasing your level of comfort and ability in regard to English in the classroom and outside of class.
 You will improve your confidence and fluency in English.
 Depending on your electives, you may be creating podcasts, conducting interviews, participating in lively group discussions or delivering business pitches.